marian-kamenistak/jira-lead-cycle-time-duration-extractor/README.md

 ## Connection

     Connection:
-        Domain: https://<subdomain>.atlassian.net/ Open Jira in your browser and see the domain.
+        Domain: https://<subdomain>.atlassian.net/ Open Jira in your browser and see the subdomain name in the browser link.
-        Username: <email>
+        Username: <email> Use an email you use to access Jira.
-        Password: <Jira API token> your Jira API Token can be generated at https://id.atlassian.com/manage-profile/security/api-tokens
+        Password: <Jira API token> is your Jira API Token.
+The token can be generated at https://id.atlassian.com/manage-profile/security/api-tokens

 ### OAuth Support
 OAuth is also supported.
 You must get the access token and access token secret on your own by completing the OAuth authorization.